bellafraker/Team-5-MIST-4610-Group-Project-2/README.md

 meaningful interactive filters in the sidebar:

 **Fuel Type Multiselect:** Allows users to isolate one or more fuel categories across both charts.
-This is analytically meaningful because the core question is a comparison — removing one fuel type lets you focus the analysis on the remaining ones without visual noise.
+This is analytically meaningful because the core question is a comparison and removing one fuel type lets you focus the analysis on the remaining ones without visual noise.

 **Age Range Slider:** Filters the scatter plot to a specific range of unit ages (e.g., 50–100